vespasianvs/capacitor/site/docs-md/embed/index.md

 }
 ```

-Next, in the `build.gradle` file for your app, add the `capacitor-android` dependency:
+Next, in the `build.gradle` file for your app (note: this is not the same gradle file as above), add the `capacitor-android` dependency:

 ```gradle
 dependencies {